-It's surprisingly simple to propagate English ivy (Hedera helix) by rooting vines that touch the ground, which is a process called layering.
+It's surprisingly simple to propagate ivy plants, especially English ivy (Hedera helix), by rooting vines that touch the ground, which is a process called layering.
 You can also root cuttings or grow ivy from seed.
-Many plants with vines are commonly called ivies but they are not true ivies.
+Many plants with vines are commonly called ivies, but they're not true ivies.
 English ivy grows outdoors in U.S. Department of Agriculture plant hardiness zones 5 through 9 or as a houseplant.

 Planting Ivy Seeds

 One way to propagate ivy plants is through the seeds they produce.
 English ivy produces blue-black berries, each of which contains three to five fleshy seeds about 1/3 inch wide.
 Remove the pulp from the berries, then store the seeds in the refrigerator for a month to improve their germination rate.

 Plant them about 2/3 inch deep in spring after all danger of frost has passed.
 Choose a spot where they'll get from six to eight hours of sun a day.
 Keep the soil moist but not soggy.
 The seeds should germinate in four to eight weeks.

 English ivy spreads on the ground naturally by layering, which partially explains its invasive tendencies.
 Pale green ivy runners or vines spread along the ground and climb walls and trees.
 Leaves and roots grow from nodes along the runners.
 You can propagate ivy plants by promoting layering with ivy growing outdoors.

 In summer, pin a runner to the ground with wire landscape staples or pieces of wire formed into U-shapes.
 Keep the soil moist around the pinned runner and roots will grow from these nodes.